ianrastall/text-utils/tutorials/ada/tutorial-ada-04.md

-# 4\.
-Design by Contract in Ada: Formal Verification for Safety-Critical Systems
+# 4. Design by Contract in Ada: Specifying Program Behavior

 Design by Contract (DbC) transforms software development from a process of debugging to one of formal verification.
 Introduced in Ada 2012, this paradigm allows developers to specify precise behavioral requirements directly in code, enabling the compiler to verify correctness properties at both compile-time and runtime.
-This tutorial explores how to implement robust contracts that catch errors early, document system behavior precisely, and form the foundation for mathematical verification in critical systems.
+This tutorial explores how to implement robust contracts that catch errors early, document system behavior precisely, and form the foundation for mathematical verification in complex systems.

-#### From Testing to Proving
+#### From Testing to Specification

 Traditional development: "Let's write code and see if it works."
 Ada with contracts: "Let's specify exactly how it must work, then verify compliance."